boof/vagrant.sh/README.md

 Usage
 -----

-To tell vagrant to use a shell script for provisioning you have to tell Vagrant about it in your Vagrantfile:
+To use a shell script for provisioning you have to tell Vagrant about it in your Vagrantfile:

     config.vm.provision "shell", path: "provision.sh"